Providence Friars women's basketball

 The Providence Friars women's basketball team represents Providence College in Providence, Rhode Island, United States.
-The school's team currently competes in the Big East where it has competed since the 1982–83 season.
+The school's team competes in the Big East where it has competed since the 1982–83 season.
 Under coach Kay McDonald, the women’s basketball team began competing in the EAIAW in 1974-75, obtaining a 9-4 record and its first winning season.